-Alpha-Gal Syndrome Allergy Test Panel
+Alpha-Gal Syndrome Allergy Panel

-The Alpha-Gal Syndrome Allergy Panel measures immunoglobulin E (IgE) antibodies produced in the blood in response to alpha-Gal and red meat allergens.
+This alpha-Gal blood test measures immunoglobulin E (IgE) antibodies to alpha-Gal and 3 red meat allergens, and may help you and your healthcare provider determine whether you have alpha-Gal Syndrome or a red meat allergy.
+Read moreThe Alpha-Gal Syndrome Allergy Panel measures immunoglobulin E (IgE) antibodies produced in the blood in response to alpha-Gal and red meat allergens.
 This alpha-Gal panel measures immune responses to alpha-Gal and 3 meats (beef, lamb, pork) that commonly trigger alpha-Gal-associated meat allergy.
 It is also referred to as tick-bite meat allergy because the condition typically begins when a tick bites someone and transmits alpha-Gal, a sugar molecule found in most mammals.
 This may trigger an immune response, which on subsequent exposure can cause mild to severe reactions after consumption of red meat, organ meats, and other products made from mammals.

-With Quest, you can buy an alpha-Gal Syndrome test online and get testing at a nearby location – no doctor’s visit required.>
+With Quest, you can buy an alpha-Gal Syndrome test online and get testing at a nearby location – no doctor’s visit required.

 PLEASE NOTE